Skip to content

 UPDI Serial Programming

-Profile Picture Teddy Warner| Summer & Winter, 2021 | 24-31 minutes
+Teddy Warner's GitHub profile picture Teddy Warner| Summer & Winter, 2021 | 24-31 minutes

 Many modern small chipsets rely on the Unified Program and Debug Interface (UPDI), a one-wire interface allowing for the changing of fuzes, burning of bootloaders, or uploading of sketches to any AVR Dx-series parts or any modern AVR Microcontrollers.
 Due to their reliance on the Unified Program and Debug Interface, these parts cannot be programmed with classic ISP style programmers, and thus a UPDI enabled programmer is required.
 Although UPDI is the only programming option in the case of these parts, the one-wire interface is superior to the four-wire of a classic ISP programmer and allows for quicker programming setup and less cluttered boards due to fewer programming pins.
 This USB-C UPDI programmer is built with a Ft232rl chip allowing for serial interfacing, and runs alongside the megaTinyCore library witch equips your IDE for serial UPDI programming via a portable python implementation.